 Types of data

 The ELIXIR CC will focus on services working with life science data.
-More specifically it will provide technical solutions to use cases proposed in the EXCELERATE grant on the management of genomics data: Marine metagenomics, Plan genomics and phenotype and Human sensitive data.
+More specifically, it will provide technical solutions to use cases proposed in the EXCELERATE grant on the management of genomics data: Marine metagenomics, Plant genomics and phenotype and Human sensitive data.

 Origin of data

 The data managed by ELIXIR is produced and submitted by scientists.
-ELIXIR repositories do collect, integrate and provide access to the data.
+ELIXIR repositories collect, integrate and provide access to the data.

 Scale of data

-The biggest data collections in life sciences are PB scale, however it is likely that ELIXIR CC will work with somewhat smaller data sets .
-A single human whole genome raw data is roughly 200 GB.
+The biggest data collections in life sciences are in the order of petabytes (PB), however, it is likely that the ELIXIR CC will work with smaller data sets .
+A single whole human genome raw data is roughly 200 GB.
 However, there are also lots of fairly small files.
 More information can be found in [R2].

 Standards and metadata

 Some standards like the standard formats in the marine or the plain domain are still under development.
 Some of the standards for capturing and exchanging genomic data that might be used in the use cases are described in BioSharing [R3].
-Part of the data may be stored be stored to public data repositories (e.g. ENA) that have clearly defines metadata models.
+Part of the data may be stored to public data repositories (e.g. ENA) that have clearly defines metadata models.
+More details will be provided in a future update.

 Data sharing